Topic display: Change Quick Links style and/or add header

 }

-You should be able to play around with some of these settings to get the look and feel you're going for.
-For example, if you don't want a border between the header and the body content, you can remove lines 4, 7, and 8 from the CSS sample.
-If you don't want to bold the header, you can remove row 5.
+3. Adjust the CSS as you'd like, to change the border, font-weight, color, and so on.
+For example, if you don't want a border between the header and the article list, remove lines 4, 7, and 8 from the CSS sample.
+If you don't want to bold the header, remove row 5.